 For example, a Valorant level designer would need to focus on creating a fun and unique map, that allows for maximum replayability through different paths and usage of agent and weapon combinations.

-Meanwhile, an Elden Ring level designer needs to take into account quest (sometimes there are even specific people called quest designers who work on this), map aesthetics, and integrate the level with the world's unique bosses.
+Meanwhile, an Elden Ring level designer needs to take into account quest, map aesthetics, and integrate the level with the world's unique bosses.

 Meanwhile, open-world games will try to fill every area of the map with interesting designs, objects, and interactive elements.
 If a game takes historical inspiration such as the Assassin's Creed games, the game designers will also need to research that time period in an attempt to recreate the world as accurately as possible.